After a one-day reprieve from sub-freezing conditions, our area is back below 32. But not for long!

 Presidents’ Week will kick off on a mild, dry note.
 Partly cloudy skies are expected throughout the day, with high temperatures in the mid-40s.

 Our next chance for precipitation will come by Tuesday night.
-We’re not too sure of any specifics as of now, though this rain could come at a time of very mild temperatures, with highs on Tuesday and Wednesday potentially eclipsing 50 degrees.
+We’re not sure of any specifics yet, though this rain could come at a time when temperatures are very mild, with highs on Tuesday and Wednesday potentially eclipsing 50 degrees.